jglazar/notes/coding_interview/leetcode.md

 General framework:
   * define `Candidate` object, global current solution variable, and global solutions vector or counter
+    * `Candidate` represents a single addition to the current solution, not the whole solution itself
   * `f` handles `Candidate` and returns nothing, altering global variable along the way
   * Each recursion is next step closer to end.
 Each iteration within recursion